Dual Affine Quantum Groups

 \proclaim{Lemma 5.4} (a) The set of all products $ \, F \cdot L \cdot E \, $ in which $ F $, resp.~$ L $, resp.~$ E $, is any element of a fixed PBW basis of $ \um $, resp.~$ \uzM{M} $, resp.~$ \up $, is a pseudobasis of $ \, \Omega_{\scriptscriptstyle M} \, $.

 (b) $ \, \Omega_{\scriptscriptstyle M} \, $ is a formal Hopf subalgebra of $ {\uqMh M } $. \endproclaim

-\demo{Proof} Claim {\it (a)} easily follows from definitions.
-As for claim {\it (b)}, it is clear that $ \Omega_{\scriptscriptstyle M} $ is a subalgebra of $ \uqMh{M} $.
+\demo{Proof} Claim {\it (a)} follows from definitions.
+As for {\it (b)}, it is clear that $ \Omega_{\scriptscriptstyle M} $ is a subalgebra of $ \uqMh{M} $.
 Now we show that it is also closed for the antipode and the coproduct.